-The Natalie Miller Fellowship is funded through the magnanimous support of Film Victoria, as well as through generous donations from private corporations and the general public.
+The Natalie Miller Fellowship is funded through the magnanimous support of Film Victoria and Village Roadshow, as well as through generous donations from private corporations and the general public.
 All donations over $2 are tax deductible.

 – Kerry Gardner and Andrew Myer